EENCloud/api-docs/source/includes/_api_asset.md

 ### HTTP Response

 The returned response can be binary video data in FLV or MP4 format(depending on request) with status code 200.

-Alternatively, if video is not immediately available, video id as JSON data with status code 202.
-In the latter case, please try again.
+Alternatively, if you request a MP4 and it is not able to be transcoded immediately it will return a video id as JSON data with a status code of 201.
+You can safely request the same video again.  if video is not immediately available, video id as JSON data with status code 202.
+This will continue until the video has been transcoded.
+The next request for that video will result in a status code of 200 and the HTTP response will include the MP4 as binary data.

 ### HTTP Status Codes

 HTTP Status Code | Description
 ---------------- | -----------
 200 | Request succeeded
-201 | Created
+201 | Created, video download job has been created
-202 | Pending
+202 | Pending, video download job is in progress
 301	| Asset has been moved to a different archiver
 400	| Unexpected or non-identifiable arguments are supplied 401	| Unauthorized due to invalid session cookie